navaro/qoraal-tictactoe/README.md

 ##### I was beginning to wonder if you would.
 It’s nice to make your acquaintance—
 though I feel I’ve known you before.
-Perhaps I only dreamed it?
+Perhaps it was only a dream.

 </div>